Marion Lignana Rosenberg

-Marion Lignana Rosenberg (/ma.ʁjɔ̃ liˈɲaːna roːsən.ˈbærg/; December 8, 1961 – November 28, 2013) was a writer, music critic, translator and a broadcaster and journalist who blogged for WQXR Operavore and had a weekly column called Prima Fila for La Voce di New York.
+Marion Lignana Rosenberg (/ma.ʁjɔ̃ liˈɲaːna roːsən.ˈbærg/; December 8, 1961 – November 28, 2013) was an American writer, music critic, translator and a broadcaster and journalist who blogged for WQXR Operavore and had a weekly column called Prima Fila for La Voce di New York.
 She contributed features, reviews, and essays about the arts to NewMusicBox, Town & Country, Newsday, Time Out New York, The Wall Street Journal, Capital New York, The Classical Review, Salon.com, Forward, The New York Times, San Francisco Chronicle, Boston, Opera News, and Playbill.
 Rosenberg's essay "Re-visioning Callas" won a Newswomen's Club of New York Front Page Award.
 She also wrote an entry on Maria Callas for Notable American Women: Completing the Twentieth Century (Harvard University Press).

 Early life

 Rosenberg was born in New Jersey to an Italian family from Piedmont, Italy.
 She was elected to Phi Beta Kappa and graduated from Harvard University with highest honors in Romance Languages and Literature.
 She studied theatre and opera history at the University of Florence and comparative literature at the University of California, Berkeley.